Billrong2/OS-Fall-2023/README.md

 BYE, path, cd bugs fixed, renamed, awaits for testing

 ### 9/23
 Change of structure, awaits for full detailing.
+All test passed.